Publish 24 February 2022

 Austin Independent School District (AISD) and Miami-Dade County (MDC) employ health aides and legislate dedicated taxes, respectively.
 In some states, schools receive assistance from local nursing schools and health professionals.

 Inadequate education or unfortunate parental life choices place heavier demands on school nurses.
-In a medical emergency, a school nurse is obligated to contact emergency services.
-Often times that means phoning 911 or child protection agencies.
+In a medical emergency, a school nurse must contact emergency services.
+Often that means phoning 911 or child protection agencies.

 For emergency care, parents don’t save time by sending ill students to school and may jeopardize custody if negligence is established.
 It’s a gamble many “Julias” take to provide for their “Nashons.”